JoshuaGrams/philtre2d/doc/engine/draw-order.md

 * `order:clear([layer_name])` - Remove all objects from a specified layer, or from all layers in all groups.

-* `order:addObject(object)` - An object may have a `layer` property giving a layer name.
+* `order:addObject(object, [drawFn], [...])` - An object may have a `layer` property giving a layer name.
 If none is given, it will be added to the current layer.
+If the object has `applyTransform` or `resetTransform` functions, then these will be called before and after drawing.
+A different draw function can be specified (`object.call` is used by default), as well as other arguments to pass to this function (after the object itself).

-* `order:addFunction(layer, matrix, function, ...)` - Add a draw function to the given layer.
-The transform given by `matrix` will be applied before the function is called.
+* `order:addFunction(layer, function, ...)` - Add a draw function to the given layer.
 Any extra arguments will be passed on to the function.

 * `order:saveCurrentLayer()` - push the current layer onto a stack.